Katie Hill: Accusations of improper relationships

-On October 18, 2019, the conservative political blog RedState published allegations that Hill was involved in an extramarital affair with her male legislative director.
+On October 18, 2019, the conservative political blog RedState published allegations that Hill was involved in an extramarital affair with her young male staffer.
 Hill denied such allegations, with Hill saying that her estranged husband, whom she described as abusive, was doing everything he could to humiliate her, and that her political opponents were exploiting a private matter for political gain.
 Her husband denied the allegations of abuse.
 Hill reached out to the Speaker of the House of Representatives Nancy Pelosi to deny the allegations.

 On October 23, 2019, Hill sent an email to constituents in which she admitted to an inappropriate relationship with a campaign staffer before becoming a member of Congress.
 The relationship was with a 22-year-old female subordinate recently out of college.
 RedState also published nude photos of Hill as part of the story.
 Hill said that the U.S. Capitol Police opened an investigation into who may have leaked the photos.

 Investigation

-The House Ethics Committee announced on October 23, 2019, that it would conduct an investigation into the allegation that Hill had an affair with her legislative director, which would be in violation of House ethics reforms that were implemented in 2018 in response to the #MeToo movement.
+The House Ethics Committee announced on October 23, 2019, that it would conduct an investigation into the allegation that Hill had an affair with her staffer, which would be in violation of House ethics reforms that were implemented in 2018 in response to the #MeToo movement.
 Hill promised to cooperate with the Congressional ethics investigation regarding allegations of wrongdoing as a member of Congress.